JJDunlap18/fruit-and-nutrient-classifier/README.md

 ## Model Deployment
 The model was deployed using Google Cloud Services (GCP) and tested using the Postman Application.
 When the function is called it makes a request to the rapidAPI after predicting the fruit from an image.
 The function returns the predicted fruit, the confidence level, and the nutrients associated with the fruit

-Below is an image provided to Postman with the URL to the model in GCP:
+Below is an image of a lemon provided to Postman with the URL to the model in GCP:

 ![43_100](https://user-images.githubusercontent.com/74473048/156256544-953abe8e-9160-42e5-bd4c-6c998f65eba2.jpg)